johnphenry/SymbolSearch/README.md

 A heiarchical data structure that works like a binary tree but has pointers to possible letters.
-What this means is that the time to lookup is dependent on the length of the identifier, not the total number of identifiers.
+What this means is that the time to lookup is dependent on the length of the string identifier, not the total number of identifiers.
 You could have thousands of identifiers, although the tradeoff is it uses a lot more memory because its a tree of possibilities.
 Here we only allow for capital letters, it could be extended to other